Unified-Robots/T2VLP/README.md

 ## Data Preparing for DOWNSTREAM TASKS

-For the following four data splits, the processed sentences and splits can be found in [link](http://ms-multimedia-challenge.com/2017/dataset).
+For the following four data splits, the processed sentences and splits can be found [here](http://ms-multimedia-challenge.com/2017/dataset).
 You need to download the raw videos following the instructions below:

 **For MSRVTT**